 Cutoff1: 16, Cutoff 2: 3

-PE Assembly 2: Make Reference
+Assembly 2: Make Reference

 The cutoffs have been selected, now you can simultaneously run assmFiles.sh for different values of cutoff1.
 You cannot yet run two different sets of cutoffs where the cutoff1 values are the same.
 But, after the second graph is made in the output files, you can run multiple jobs with the same cutoff1